Noname929798/Qthbvcgb/README.md

 local player = game.Players.LocalPlayer
-if player.Name == "MatheusLoord100" or "Carneassadagotoza" then
+if player.Name == "MatheusLoord100" or "Kauazin9089" or "kanekiquen23" or "Lusquinha_67" then
     player:Kick("você foi banido deste menu") end